puppet-meteor/chenyanglyu-hugo-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Hi there.
-I am a third-year Ph.D. student working with Prof. [Raheem Beyah](http://rbeyah.ece.gatech.edu/) and Prof. [Shouling Ji](http://nesa.zju.edu.cn/webpage/crew/jsl.html) in the [School of Electrical and Computer Engineering](https://www.ece.gatech.edu/) at [Georgia Institute of Technology](https://www.gatech.edu/).
-Prior to joining GaTech, I obtained my Bachelor's degree in Computer Science from [Zhejiang University](https://www.zju.edu.cn/english/) in 2018.
+I am a Ph.D. student working with  Prof. [Shouling Ji](http://nesa.zju.edu.cn/webpage/crew/jsl.html) in the School of Computer Science and Technology at  [Zhejiang University](https://www.zju.edu.cn/english/).
+I earned my bachelor’s degree at [Huazhong University of Science and Technology](http://english.hust.edu.cn/) in 2017.
+My research interest lies in fuzzing and data-driven technique.

 ### Recent News

-* [04/18/2022] Binbin has accepted the IEEE S&P student grant!
 * [04/11/2022] Two papers were accepted by ISSTA 2022!
-* [04/04/2022] Binbin has accepted the ACM SIGSOFT CAPS Support for ICSE!
-* [03/17/2022] Binbin has accepted the NDSS student grant!
 * [10/20/2021] Our paper was accepted by NDSS 2022!
-* [05/25/2021] Our paper was accepted by Usenix Security 2021!
+* [05/01/2019] Our paper was accepted by Usenix Security 2019!
-* [12/16/2020] Binbin has passed the coursework qualifier!
-* [11/04/2020] Our paper was accepted by IEEE Transactions on Dependable and Secure Computing (TDSC) !